mftechnology/NEPHI_HUNTER/README.md

 ## RULES

 * Player can move left and right...
-* Player use space bar to play arrow to animal target
+* Player use space bar to shot arrow to animal target
-* Players try to down poilson animal
+* Players need to dodge some poisonous animals
 * Players have 3 attempt (lives)